Candidate Fraud Prevention | BridgeView

 High

-Fake degrees, forged certifications, and manufactured professional licenses.
-Fraudsters purchase diploma mill credentials or use document editing software to create convincing forgeries.
+Fake degrees, forged certifications, and manufactured licenses.
+Fraudsters may use diploma mills or document editing tools to create convincing forgeries.

 Identity Theft